-Materiality for planning purposes has been set at £500k which equates to around 1.5% of gross expenditure.
+Materiality for planning purposes has been set at £700k, which equates to 1.9 percent of gross budgeted expenditure for 2016/17.

-We design our procedures to detect errors in specific accounts at a lower level of precision which is £325k.
+We design our procedures to detect errors in specific accounts at a lower level of precision.

-Reporting to the Authority
+Reporting to the Combined Fire Authority

-Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Authority any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
+Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Combined Fire Authority any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.